 Fire Type - Identifies the fire type(s) each ignition source can generate.

 Weighting Factor - The weighting factors for self-ignited cable fires are self-explanatory.
-The weighting factors for hot work transient fires and transient fires are discussed in a separate sub below.
+The weighting factors for hot work transient fires and transient fires are discussed in a separate subsection below.
 Air compressors and pumps can lead to electrical or oil fires depending on what drives the device, and the weighting factors for the two types of fires are based on the corresponding split fractions in NUREG/CR-6850 (Reference 8), Section 6.3.1, Table 6-1.
 All diesel generators can initiate both electrical and oil fires.
 A weighting factor of 1.0 is used if the fire type is unknown.

-per Counting Unit - For most ignition sources the per counting unit for each fire type is equal to the plant-wide divided by the plant-wide unit count and multiplied by the weighting factor.
-Exceptions are self-ignited cables, for which the total unit count is incorporated into the weighting factors, and specific types of pumps, for which per component are specified.
+FIF per Counting Unit - For most ignition sources the FIF per counting unit for each fire type is equal to the plant-wide FIF divided by the plant-wide unit count and multiplied by the weighting factor.
+Exceptions are self-ignited cables, for which the total unit count is incorporated into the weighting factors, and specific types of pumps, for which per component FIFs are specified.

 Weighting Factors for Transient Fires

-Estimating the frequency of transient fires for a given fire area involves the process of fire frequency partitioning, i.e., the process of apportioning the plant-wide to individual fire areas or fire scenarios.
+Estimating the frequency of transient fires for a given fire area involves the process of fire frequency partitioning, i.e., the process of apportioning the plant-wide FIF to individual fire areas or fire scenarios.
 For fires involving transient fuels (e.g., trash, general materials storage of solids or liquids, maintenance materials, materials staged in anticipation of maintenance activities) the partitioning process is based on four assumptions.

-Assumption 1: The plant-wide for transient fires is approximately 1.9E-2/ry.
+Assumption 1: The plant-wide FIF for transient fires is approximately 1.9E-2/ry.
 This value is derived from analysis of the fire event database updated in 2009 (Reference 19).

 Assumption 2: Each fire area will be assigned a relative transient fire likelihood rating.
 Three likelihood ratings will be used (Low, Medium, and High).
 Guidance for assigning a likelihood rating to a given fire area is provided below.